Quantum Lazy Sampling and Game-Playing Proofs for Quantum Indifferentiability: Quantum Security of the Sponge Construction

 For the proof of indifferentiability we also need an upper bound on the probability of finding a collision in the inner part of outputs of a uniformly random function $ f:\bits{r+c}\to\bits{r+c} $.
 Considering how $ \sponge $ is defined we want a bound on finding collisions and zero-preimages.
 We define the bound as a function of the number of queries $ q $ to $ f $:

-the bound can be derived by in the standard way.
-Probability that any classical algorithm finds a collision or a preimage of zero in $ [N] $ after $ q $ queries is:
+the bound can be derived in the standard way.
+The probability that any classical algorithm finds a collision or a preimage of zero in $ [N] $ after $ q $ queries is:

 where we use the union bound and note that after $ i $ queries the adversary can either find the preimeage of zero or hit any of the previous outputs, producing a collision.
-For a more detailed derivation please go to Appendix~A.4 in \cite{katz2014introduction}.
+For a more detailed derivation we refer to Appendix~A.4 in \cite{katz2014introduction}.

 As the sponge construction is used to design variable-input and variable-output functions we define the random oracle